Tobias Forge: "Everything with Ghost is difficult and expensive."

 Forge also points out that many film studios find it difficult to wrap their heads around any idea that isn't an obvious box office box-ticker.
 “A lot of film studios sometimes struggle to comprehend something that isn’t mainstream,” he explains.
 “Like, it’s not uncommon that you might want to make a film about, say, a historical event, and they would be, like, ‘Hmmm, it’s really depressing that the boat sinks in the end.
 Can it not do that?’
 And you’re like, ‘Well, no, the story is about these two lovers that meet on the sinking boat, and yeah, he dies in the end.’
 ‘But that’s so depressing!
 Can we make a different ending?’
 ‘Er, No.’ ‘Well, we don’t want to pay for that.’
 That’s the sort of shit you’re up against.”

 In a glowing five star review for Rite Here Rite Now, Louder's Merlin Alderslade wrote: "Given Ghost's IP and the painstaking care with which Tobias Forge oversees it, it'd have taken a sizeable screw-up for Rite Here Rite Now to be anything other than a complete blast.
 As a concert film, however, it really is much more than that: it's an instant classic and an absolute triumph."
-The film's release was accompanied by a brand new Ghost song, The Future Is A Foreign Land
+The film's release was accompanied by a brand new Ghost song, The Future Is A Foreign Land.

 Pick up the new issue of Metal Hammer to read more from Tobias Forge's special cover interview.

-Merlin moved into his role as Executive Editor of Louder in early 2022, following over ten years working at Metal Hammer.
+Merlin was promoted to Executive Editor of Louder in early 2022, following over ten years working at Metal Hammer.
 While there, he served as Online Editor and Deputy Editor, before being promoted to Editor in 2016.
-Before joining Metal Hammer, Merlin worked as Associate Editor at Terrorizer Magazine and has previously written for the likes of Classic Rock, Rock Sound, eFestivals and others.
+Before joining Metal Hammer, Merlin worked as Associate Editor at Terrorizer Magazine and has written for Classic Rock, Rock Sound, eFestivals and others.
 Across his career he has interviewed legends including Ozzy Osbourne, Lemmy, Metallica, Iron Maiden (including getting a trip on Ed Force One courtesy of Bruce Dickinson), Guns N' Roses, KISS, Slipknot, System Of A Down and Meat Loaf.
 He has also presented and produced the Metal Hammer Podcast, presented the Metal Hammer Radio Show and is probably responsible for 90% of all nu metal-related content making it onto the site.